drew-eastmond/Forge/README.md

 The `Forge` engine is currently built on top node.
 Considerations are being made to port to WASM for maximum portability.
 In the meantime Forge has options to transform or bundle files on the fly and in some cases.
 It can more then enough to build projects that ultilize javascript.

 ### Tasks and Actions
-A `ForgeTask` is comprised of a cascade of `ForgeAction` instances.
-These actions are executed based on triggers. `ForgeAction` wraps around CLI commands or internal scripts, as to provide execution tracking, and communication via sockets. `Forge` will orchastrate actions execution based on resolutions or rejections.
+A `ForgeTask` is comprised of a cascade of `ForgeAction` instances. `Forge` will schedule actions based on triggers where if can sequence dependencies based resolutions or rejections. `ForgeAction` wraps around CLI commands or internal scripts, as to provide execution tracking, and communication via sockets.

 ### Sockets & Clients
-Sockets
-These act as communication stubs for integrating your own components into the `Forge` ecosystem. `ForgeClient` offer conveince of setting up models, bi-communication signals, and tunneling HTTP routes from the parent.
-All packages are derived from `ForgeClient` as the core.
+`ForgeSocket` and it's variants are communication wrappers for processes.
+They help serialize and deserialize data between main thread and any sub-process.
+If those sub-processes contain a `ForgeClient` stub.
+It will automatically connect and provided routing.
+This opens of setting up models, bi-communication signals, and tunneling HTTP routes from the parent.
+All packages are derived from `ForgeClient` as it's core.
 Although you can replicate packages with an extensive collection of routes; there mill most definitely be a series of conflicts.

 ### Models and Stores
 Models acts as a lightweight database comprised of a collection of `ForgeStore` that operate like buckets. `ForgeModel` has advance functionality like a sync engine, query interface, permissions, locks, etc...
 Ideally these are instantiated as isolated or intergrated to expose access to other processes. `ForegStore` was meant to operate as a component state that is passed to `ForgeActions` during execution.